volab/IoT_EPS/_1_userDoc/source/hardDev.rst

  - void CPowerPlug::begin : one line     _nano.pinMode( _pin, OUTPUT ); to normal pinMode
  - void CPowerPlug::updateOutputs : one line to change

-A failure (work branch : relayChange) because ESP8266 pin are others usages that are not compatibles with relay command.
+A failure (work branch : relayChange) because some of the ESP8266 pins have others usages that are not compatibles with relay command.
 Specaly D3 and D4 respectively IO-0 and IO-2 that are used during the reset and that changes state.
 So we leave this work on its branche and return to the previous configuration with relay commands connected to the NanoI2CIOExpander.

 Others solutions to solve our problem: